rcriii42/partial_random_example/README.md

 Out[10]: 1.1161735490673275
 ```

 `functools.partial` creates a wrapper around the given function with certain parameters already filled in.
 The result is a function that you only have to call with any remaining parameters.
 Since I've provided all the parameters for `random.triangular`, random_func is has no parameters, so the call is simply `random_func()`.
 Notice how `print(random_func)` gives a nice summary with the random method and parameters.

-If I decide later that I don't like the triangular distribution, I can redefine random_func:
+If I decide later that I don't like the triangular distribution, I can redefine random_func, including the different parameters:

 `random_func = functools.partial(random.uniform, a=var_low, b=var_high)`

+### Usage in a simulation
 For example, I have an agent in the Python [Mesa](https://mesa.readthedocs.io/en/latest/tutorials/intro_tutorial.html) framework:

 ```